 Specifies an additional flag that controls the creation of the thread.
 This flag can contain one of two values:

 CREATE_SUSPENDED Start the thread with a suspend count of one.
 Use CREATE_SUSPENDED if you want to initialize any member data of the CWinThread object, such as m_bAutoDelete or any members of your derived class, before the thread starts running.
 Once your initialization is complete, use CWinThread::ResumeThread to start the thread running.
 The thread will not execute until CWinThread::ResumeThread is called.

 Points to a SECURITY_ATTRIBUTES structure that specifies the security attributes for the thread.
 If NULL, the same security attributes as the creating thread will be used.
 For more information on this structure, see the Windows SDK.

 The first form of AfxBeginThread creates a worker thread.
-The second form creates a thread that may serve as a user-interface thread or as a worker thread.
+The second form creates a user-interface thread.

 AfxBeginThread creates a new CWinThread object, calls its CreateThread function to start executing the thread, and returns a pointer to the thread.
 Checks are made throughout the procedure to make sure all objects are deallocated properly should any part of the creation fail.
 To end the thread, call AfxEndThread from within the thread, or return from the controlling function of the worker thread.

 Multithreading must be enabled by the application; otherwise, this function will fail.
 For more information on enabling multithreading, refer to /MD, /MT, /LD (Use Run-Time Library) under Visual C++ Compiler Options.